RobbeVerhelst/postal-pulumi-k8s/README.md

 ### Common Issues

-1. **MySQL connection errors**: Check if MySQL is ready and credentials are correct
+1. **MariaDB connection errors**: Check if MariaDB is ready and credentials are correct
 2. **Ingress not working**: Verify ingress controller is installed and domain DNS is configured
 3. **SMTP not accessible**: Check LoadBalancer service and firewall rules
 4. **Pods not starting**: Check resource limits and node capacity